travlr-archived/CodeDepot/README.rst

 amongst the entire community [#]_.
 This notion of decentralized governance is aimed at stemming the problems of any centralized governing system that naturally creates hierarchical levels of control.

     Bitcoin's underlying technology of the blockchain [#]_, brings a radical departure from the governance model of the old world.
 It follows trends of decentralization that have emerged through the internet in recent years including Bittorrent, Free Software and Open Source Movements and collaborative production platforms like Linux and Wikipedia.
-The essence of this game-changing invention is distributed trust (no need for third party reconciliation).
+The essence of this game changing invention is distributed trust (no need for third party reconciliation).
 Bitcoin solves the scaling issue of trust.
 With its decentralized security, we can now create a more open and inclusive society at a global scale.

     Bitcoin's decentralized system opens a door to a new paradigm where people can choose to abide by a protocol of consensus which is a different from the logic of domination and control of a centralized paradigm.
 Technology can't solve everything.
 Technology is just a tool.
 It always needs to be accounted for by democratic consensus of people.
 Technology should never be used to replace human interaction and connection.. it should be used only to enhance it. [#]_

 Distributed, Group Governance Platform